Skip to content

 In general, it is important to be aware of the Halo Effect and to take steps to avoid it in order to make more accurate and fair judgments in various areas of life.

-What are the causes and consequences of Halo Effect?
+What are the causes and consequences of halo effect?

 The causes of the Halo Effect are rooted in cognitive psychology and are related to the way that our brains process information.